Technological convergence: Digital convergence

 Digital convergence is the inclination for various digital innovations and media to become more similar with time.
-It enables the convergence of access devices and content as well as the industry participant operations and strategy.
+It enables the convergence of access devices and content, as well as the industry participant operations and strategy.
 This is how this type of technological convergence creates opportunities, particularly in the area of product development and growth strategies for digital product companies.
-The same can be said in the case of individual content creators, such as vloggers on YouTube.
-The convergence in this example is demonstrated in the involvement of the Internet, home devices such as smart television, camera, the YouTube application, and digital content.
+The same can be said in the case of individual social media artists, such as vloggers on YouTube.
+The convergence in this example is demonstrated in the involvement of the Internet, home devices such as a smart television, camera, the YouTube application, and digital content.
 In this setup, there are the so-called "spokes", which are the devices that connect to a central hub (such as a PC or smart TV).
-Here, the Internet serves as the intermediary, particularly through its interactivity tools and social networking, in order to create unique mixes of products and services via horizontal integration.
+Here, the Internet serves as the intermediary, particularly through its interactive tools and social networking, in order to create unique mixes of products and services via horizontal integration.

 The above example highlights how digital convergence encompasses three phenomena: